 • Extra features: savings accounts

-When deciding between the two, you need to consider your specific requirements, your current budget, how much you can afford to invest, what your savings goal is and how likely you are to need your money in the future.
+When deciding between the two, you need to consider your specific requirements: your current budget, what your savings goal is, how much you can afford to put away, and how likely you are to need that money in the near future.

-If you like having liquid access to your funds and want control over your finances while saving, you might want to go with a savings account.
-Alternatively, longer-term savings goals where you want to remove the temptation to access your money will likely be better suited to a term deposit.
+At the end of the day, if you prefer having easy access to your funds while you're saving, a savings account will probably tick your boxes.
+Alternatively, if you're trying to meet longer-term savings goals where you want to remove the temptation to access your money, a term deposit may suit you better.

 Photo via Smileus at Getty Images